Home

 Conclusions

-Our research represents a radical departure from traditional “wisdom” that has hindered progress in understanding the true nature of these conditions.
-Our innovative research offer breakthrough for all concerned.
-Gastroschisis patients, once considered “hopeless cases” beyond surgical help, have been a specialty of ours for years, and we have taken on these patients’ challenges when others would not.
+Gastroschisis patients, once considered “hopeless cases” and beyond surgical help, have been a specialty of ours for years, and we have taken on these patients’ challenges when others would not.
 These challenges have provided us with opportunities to uncover hidden mysteries.
-Many of the issues related to gastroschisis and its complications may be alleviated if the underlying embryo-pathology is clearly understood and if the causative factors responsible for these disorders are addressed simultaneously.
-Our studies may pave the way for understanding the embryo-pathogenesis clearly and ultimately allowing promotion of health of the mothers and preventing it.
-Those who escape promotion of health and prevention can have early prenatal diagnosis and monitoring for closing lesions.
-The key element of management for the rest is timing and place of delivery, perinatal presence and supervision by neonatal surgical team and prompt bedside preformed silo reduction, percutaneous longline insertion and effective decompression of gut.
-Our ongoing prospective cohort multicenter study applying the same protocol and new studies elsewhere will bring new knowledge to alleviate these challenges
+Many of the issues related to gastroschisis and its complications will be alleviated when the underlying embryopathogenesis is clearly understood and the causative factors responsible for these disorders are addressed simultaneously.
+Our studies may pave the way for further understanding of the embryopathogenesis and ultimately allow for the promotion of maternal health and prevention of gastroschisis development.
+We recommend that those mothers especially at risk, and those who have not benefited from health promotion and advice on prevention of risk, should undergo early prenatal diagnosis and, should gastroschisis develop, monitoring for closing lesions.
+The key elements of management include timing and place of delivery, perinatal presence and supervision by the neonatal surgical team, prompt preformed silo reduction at the bedside, percutaneous long-line insertion, and effective decompression of the gut.
+Our ongoing prospective cohort multicenter study applying the same protocol and new studies elsewhere will bring new knowledge to overcome any existing challenges in the management of gastroschisis.
+We believe that our research represents a radical departure from the traditional wisdom that has hindered progress in understanding the true nature of gastroschisis and offers a breakthrough for all concerned.

 Declarations